 Areas of Inquiry and Flagged Courses

-- Students transferring 52 or more credit hours will be required to satisfy three (3) Foundations and Core flagged courses at Georgetown College: one writing (W), one quantitative (Q), and one cultural awareness (C).
+- Students transferring 52 or more credit hours will be required to satisfy two (2) Foundations and Core flagged courses at Georgetown College: one writing (W) and one cultural awareness (C).

 - Students transferring 52 or more credit hours will be required to satisfy all Area of Inquiry requirements; however, the student must take at least one class numbered 200 or higher in at least two (rather than three) of the Areas of Inquiry.